microsoft/planetary-computer-tasks/datasets/sentinel-3/collection/sentinel-3-slstr-frp-l2-netcdf/description.md

 ## Data files

 The primary measurement data is contained in the `FRP_in.nc` file and provides FRP and uncertainties, projected onto a 1km grid, for fires detected in the thermal infrared (TIR) spectrum over land.
-Since February 2022, FRP and uncertainties are provided for fires detected in the short wave infrared (SWIR) spectrum over both land and ocean, with the delivered data projected onto a 500 meter grid.
+Since February 2022, FRP and uncertainties are provided for fires detected in the short wave infrared (SWIR) spectrum over both land and ocean, with the delivered data projected onto a 500m grid.
 The latter SWIR-detected fire data is only available for night-time measurements and is contained in the `FRP_an.nc` or `FRP_bn.nc` files.

-In addition to the measurement data files, annotation data files provide meteorological information, geolocation coordinates, geometry information, and quality flags.
+In addition to the measurement data files, a standard set of annotation data files provide meteorological information, geolocation and time coordinates, geometry information, and quality flags.

 ## Processing